 If you’re doing everything else right and are still not pointing, it may be time to freshen up your sails.
 One tip for an old sail is to add a little extra cunningham to counter the effects of aging on sail shape.

 I could not find hard data about how to tell when to replace a sail.
-One of our posts includes comments from Bill Draheim that you probably don’t need to get new sails every year.
+One of our posts includes comments from Bill Draheim, stating that you probably don’t need to get new sails every year.